 The League of Women Voters is a nonpartisan political organization encouraging informed and active participation in government.
 It influences public policy through education and advocacy.
 It neither opposes nor endorses candidates or political parties.

-Housing in Midland County was the subject of our last program.
+HOUSING: Housing in Midland County was the subject of our last program.
 An overview including the three main challenges of housing in our county can be read here.
-They are: the need for affordable housing for low income (under $20,000 per/year) families, the need to develop different types of housing to attract a diverse population and identifying and helping neighborhoods with older homes which are not marketable.
 A two-page census overview of Midland County, published by the Michigan League for Public Policy, can be viewed here.

-Another issue we follow: The Education Trust- Midwest, a nonpartisan research organization, published an education report, "Michigan's Talent Crisis: The Economic Case for Rebuilding Michigan's Broken Public Education System."
-Read it here.
+EDUCATION: Another issue we follow: The Education Trust- Midwest, a nonpartisan research organization, published an education report, "Michigan's Talent Crisis: The Economic Case for Rebuilding Michigan's Broken Public Education System."
+Read it here